mahdibaghban27/AI-Robotics-Planning-with-PDDL-and-PDDLPlus/README.md

 ## About planner waiting steps

-The online planner may insert explicit waiting intervals such as:
+The planner may insert explicit waiting intervals during timed plan extraction, such as:

 ```text
 -----waiting----- [1.0]